tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-14-convert-python-objects-to-json.markdown

 }
 ```

+Note that simply using `json.dump(config.__dict__, config_file)` will NOT work either if any attribute of the object is another complex object (e.g., `source` and `target` attributes in this example).
+Note that for more complex objects such as those include `set`s, we may have to define our own Encoder that extends `json.JSONEncoder` and provide it to `dump` function.

+### Unordered keys in JSON output

+In the JSON output shown in the last section, the keys are out of order.
+In theory, it does not matter when converting to/from JSON.
+However, it sometimes makes sense to look for two keys in JSON next to each other or one key before another, i.e., keys are ordered.
+For example, in the `Config` object above, it is better to see `source` and `target` keys side by side, or get to know what kind of tests from `testName` key before reading details of tests in `queries` key.
-`sort_keys` option in `json.dump` is not good since the key is sorted by its name, not its appearance.
+`sort_keys` option in `json.dump` is not applicable since the keys will be then sorted by their names, not their order of appearance like we do in Java.
-We usually want to see the source and target databases before knowing what kind of tests and details of test queries.

-To have the key name appears in order as defined when converting to JSON, we have two options.
+To have the key name appears in order as defined when converting to JSON, we have two options:

-### Option 1: use OrderedDict as your base class
+#### Option 1: use OrderedDict as your base class

-The first option is just a workaround: Extend OrderedDict and use `object["att"]` instead of `object.att`.
+The first option is just a quick and dirty workaround: our `Config` class should extend `collections.OrderedDict` class and, in the code, we refer to `object["att"]` instead of `object.att`.

 ``` python Example of using OrderedDict as your Config class
 class OrderedConfig(collections.OrderedDict):